MAIF/daikoku/manual/docs/03-guides/03-jobs.md

 ### Job lifecycle

 The job runs continuously until the application is shut down.
 It cannot be stopped individually - it only stops when the entire application terminates.
+It can be run occasionally by calling `/api/jobs/notifications-purge/_sync` with the dedicated key in params.

 ## Purge criteria